capultra/capultra.github.io/_posts/2012-12-05-that-moment-in-a-deadlift.md

 tags: []
 comments: []
 ---

-<p>You load up the bar, step back, and stare down at it, thinking, "I'm gonna lift you".
-You take a few deep breaths, step forward and adjust your stance, then bend down and grip the bar.</p>
+You load up the bar, step back, and stare down at it, thinking, "I'm gonna lift you".
+You take a few deep breaths, step forward and adjust your stance, then bend down and grip the bar.

-<p>You straighten your back, apply some tension and then ...
+You straighten your back, apply some tension and then ...
 GO!
-But there's a fraction of a second, just a moment, when nothing happens; the bar doesn't budge; your veins are popping; and your mind is screaming, "Move, you fucker!" </p>
+But there's a fraction of a second, just a moment, when nothing happens; the bar doesn't budge; your veins are popping; and your mind is screaming, "Move, you fucker!"

-<p>And then it happens.
-The bar comes off the floor and slowly moves to lockout.</p>
+And then it happens.
+The bar comes off the floor and slowly moves to lockout.

-<p>You drop the bar and feel like a conqueror.</p>
+You drop the bar and feel like a conqueror.

-<p>That's why I deadlift.</p>
+That's why I deadlift.